JahnelGroup/sql-bro/README.md

 • Add "edit" to connections, and beef them up visually.
 • Move the passwords out of localstorage into https://github.com/atom/node-keytar.
 • Add the ability to destroy connection
-• Make the schema list an accordian, default to closed.
 • Flesh out grid component: (Export as SQL insert; export as json; inline editing issuing an "update")
 • Show other "objects" under schemas: functions, procs, view, triggers, with good icons.
 • put icons on functions/procs/triggers using font-awesome